Updated February 26, 2023

 - Reduced risk of mold, pests, and other potential health hazards

-Step 1 – Mental Prep
+Step 1: Mental Prep

-It can be a stressful time for some people to part ways with items, even if these are things that are not used or even needed for anything in particular.
+It can be a stressful time for some people to part ways with items, even if they are things that are not used or even needed for anything in particular.

 While it may not always be a fun or enjoyable endeavor, decluttering your home will yield hugely beneficial results in the end.

-Step 2 – Plan of Attack
+Step 2: Plan of Attack

 - Donate usable appliances, furniture, and household goods to local charitable organizations, such as Salvation Army, local churches, Goodwill, and Habitat for Humanity.

 It’s up to you which plan of attack will work best.

-Step 3 – Execution
+Step 3: Execution

 Before getting started, there are a few quick tips you should know:

 - Clear your schedule and get the job done efficiently.
 While decluttering an hour a day after work can be effective for small jobs, bigger decluttering projects should be given a full weekend (or even a week) to complete it promptly and efficiently.
 Dragging the project on for weeks can be draining and demotivating.

 A key point to keep in mind—especially for decluttering projects that take days or weeks to complete—is to avoid bringing more new stuff into the house.
-This is contrary to what you’re trying to accomplish.

 Wait 30 days before deciding to purchase or bring the item in, and oftentimes you’ll find the desire to have the item fades away.

 Execute the project with purpose and determination.

 Once you complete the decluttering process, you may find that downsizing is an option.
-Why have more house than you need?

-And by the way, decluttering offers a higher return-on-investment when selling a home compared to improving the landscaping, lighting, staging, fixing plumbing, and more.
+Decluttering offers a higher return-on-investment when selling a home compared to improving the landscaping, lighting, staging, fixing plumbing, and more.

 - Lower costs for utilities, like electricity, heating, and cooling

-- Easier to clean and maintain
+- Making it easier to clean and maintain

-- It’s a simpler lifestyle
+- A simpler lifestyle